Declan O’Dempsey

 Declan “uses his knowledge to good effect and achieves positive results for clients.”

-• Former member of the Bar Council's Law Reform Committee
+Former member of the Bar Council's Law Reform Committee.

-Former vice chair of the Bar Standards Board's Equality and Diversity Committee and of the Bar Council's EDC and now member of the latter
+Former vice chair of the Bar Standards Board's Equality and Diversity Committee and of the Bar Council's EDC and now member of the latter.

-Member of the Practical Law Company's Employment Law Consultative committee
+Member of the Practical Law Company's Employment Law Consultative committee.

-Founding member of Halsbury's Law Exchange, legal think tank. (see his blog on law reform here).
+Founding member of Halsbury's Law Exchange, legal think tank.

 Fee Paid Part Time employment judge.